 - Shifts.
 When you are driving, the shifting between gears in an automatic transmission car should operate almost silently and imperceptibly.
 If you are having problems with your transmission, you may notice that there are vibrations or hesitancy when shifting through different gears as you drive.
 An auto mechanic with complete car care service expertise will be able to advise you about the problem and determine what type of transmission repair can get you back on the road.

 - Stalling.
 When your transmission doesn’t have enough fluid, you may experience it stalling at red lights or stop signs.
 Though it should start right back up, taking your car to an auto shop for repair is key as your transmission lines may be leaking and may need to be replaced.
 Though still not a small repair, getting new transmission lines can make sure that your transmission is getting the fluid it needs to operate and can be less costly than an entirely new transmission or rebuild.

-While there are few car repairs that are more nerve wracking than a transmission problem, there are more solutions than simply replacing the transmission.
+While there are few car repairs that are more nerve wracking than transmission failure, there are more solutions than simply replacing the transmission.
 Transmission problems can be solved with a range of solutions including adding more transmission fluid, replacing the transmission lines so that the fluid is circulating properly, or completely replacing or rebuilding the full transmission.
 Though there are multiple options, it is important to make sure that you take your car to a reputable auto repair shop that specializes in transmission repair to make sure that you are getting the proper repair to bring new life to your transmission.

 Do you need more information on transmissions or are concerned that the car problems you are experiencing is the result of your car’s transmission going out?
 If so, contact Rad Air today.
 We not only offer complete car care, but specialize on transmissions.
 Visit one of our locations in Cleveland, Strongsville or Akron today!